vb64/django.admin.filters/README.md

 The library provide few filters for this purpose.

 -   `MultiChoice`: multi choice selection with checkboxes for CharField and IntegerField fields with 'choices' option
+-   `MultiChoiceExt`: extended variant of previous filter, that allows filtering by custom defined properties
 -   `DateRange`: set a custom date range using `input` fields
 -   `DateRangePicker`: set a custom date range using javascript widget for select datetime from calendar

-MultiChoice | DateRange | DateRangePicker
+MultiChoice and MultiChoiceExt | DateRange | DateRangePicker :------:|:-----:|:----:
-:------:|:-----:|:----:
 ![MultiChoice filter](img/multi_choice_en.png) | ![DateRange with input field](img/daterange_en.png) | ![DateRange with js widget](img/picker_en.png)